MacroUniverse/SLISCt/README.md

 * can find and read any number of stored variables/matrices from a file by name without scanning through the whole file.
 Thus, reading a large file is fast.
 * there is a Matlab function `mattread()` that works similar to `load()` to read this file into Matlab workspace.
 This reading subroutine can be easily implemented for any other language.
 * Matrices are stored in column major order.
 Memory access speed is negaligible comparing to hard-drive.
-* TODO: is it possible to use space instead of `\n` so that there is no CRLF issue?
 * TODO: use `typenum<T>()` to specify type, instead of 1,2,3,etc.
 * TODO: `i` is not necessary, consider use `a+b` or `a-b` to represents complex numbers.
 However, `mattread()` might take longer time because Matlab cannot recognize this format directly.